 - Divino Classical Education: With this App, we originally started with the Divino Minecraft Edition code, because we thought that families may want to learn classical information together.
 But during a visit from the SoCal relatives, we switched the structure to a self-testing app.
 Then Pokémon GO came out in 2016 and the 9 year-old and his friends loved finding Pokédex characters.
 So we added the Easter Egg experience to the App and provided the Divino CE IQ-Dex.

-We continue to look for inspiration in unlikely places for both app development and features.
+We continue to look for inspiration in unlikely places for app development and features.
 And we listen to kids, teachers, grandparents and professionals as we want to develop Apps for Life and Learning.
+We recently introduced a service where we help you get your own quiz app published in the App Store.

 Read our May 2017 Quora answer to the question: Where can I download educational kid’s apps?